🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 There are, however, laws that have enacted some forms of medical marijuana.
 To obtain CBD products and certain THC products in Iowa, one must first be diagnosed with a qualifying condition.
 Their doctor can then write prescriptions for dosages of state-approved marijuana products.

-Overall, those seeking medical benefits from cannabis can do so through a process outlined by the Iowa Department of Public Health.
+Overall, those seeking medical benefits from cannabis products can do so through a process outlined by the Iowa Department of Public Health.
 They will need to fill out some paperwork and gain approval from a healthcare practitioner.

 Patients must be over 18 and qualify.
 Typically, doctors will dispense only small amounts of THC to patients.
 Only non-smokable forms of THC are allowed.